MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

 ## Overview

 External calls enable you to ingest data from APIs outside of Microsoft Dynamics 365 Fraud Protection (Fraud Protection) and then use that data to make informed decisions in real-time.
-For example, using third-party addresses, phone verification services, or your own custom scoring models may provide important inputs to make a fully informed decision on an event.
+For example, third-party address and phone verification services, or your own custom scoring models, may provide critical input in determining the risk-level of an event.
 With external calls, you can connect to any API endpoint, make a request to that endpoint from within your rule, and use the response from that endpoint to make a decision.

 ## Types of APIs you can use in an external call

 Before you create an external call, there are a few restrictions you should know about:

--	Fraud Protection currently only supports the following authentication methods: Anonymous and Azure Active Directory
+-	Fraud Protection currently only supports the following authentication methods: *Anonymous* and *Azure Active Directory*.
 -	Fraud Protection currently only supports the following HTTP methods: *GET* and *POST*.

 ## Create an external call